Tookmund/PiFM/README.md

 ## How to Use PiFM
 From https://github.com/rm-hull/pifm

-Now connect a 20cm or so plain wire to GPIO 4 (which is pin 7 on header P1) to act as an antenna, and tune an FM radio to 103.3Mhz The antenna is optional, but range is reduced from ~100 meters to ~10cm without the antenna.
+Connect a 20cm or so plain wire to GPIO 4 (which is pin 7 on header P1) to act as an antenna, and tune an FM radio to 103.3Mhz The antenna is optional, but range is reduced from ~100 meters to ~10cm without the antenna.
 The sound file must be 16 bit mono wav format.